percona/percona-monitoring-plugins/docs/zabbix/index.rst

 3. Import the XML template using Zabbix UI (Configuration -> Templates -> Import) by additionally choosing "Screens".

-4. Edit hosts to assign them "Percona Templates" group and link the template.
+4. Create/edit hosts by assigning them "Percona Templates" group and linking the template "Percona MySQL Server Template" (Templates tab).

 You are done.